Looking for an Excel household budget template for your family?

 How much is left over?

 As you enter bills on the left, you’ll see a running total to the right of the amount of the bill.
 Then at the very bottom of that pay period box is the grand total left over.
-That doesn’t necessarily mean that’s money you can blow though!
+That doesn’t necessarily mean that’s money you can blow through!

 Depending on how many bills appear in the bottom pay period of your Excel household budget template you may need that carryover balance over the next 2 weeks.